OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 4. Once the performance is acceptable, test code will be written to try a range of cases that can be incorporated into the standard OED testing set to be certain that now and in the future the functions work as expected.
 This testing will be more systematic and careful than in step 2.
 5. Any additional DB functions to deal with other graphics will be created.
 It is hoped this is minimal.
 New test code is needed for any changes or the current tests need to be modified for conversions that vary with time.

+## Other items

 ### Routing

 The current graphics route back data from the server to the client and into Redux state.
-It is hoped that the new system will have conversions that are similar to the current system (with an id for each conversion even if it varies with time) so there are not many changes in this area.
+It is hoped that the new system will have conversions that are similar to the current system so there are not many changes in this area.
+Note cik has the slope and intercept but it is never used.
+It should be removed.
+The routes for conversions need to be updated for the new information for time-varying.The time-varying equivalent of cik is not needed on the client-side.

 ### Graphics

 Unless there are performance differences that are of concern, the plan is to treat all conversions similarly so they will show on the same user graphics as they currently do.
 The fact that a conversion varies with time does not change any of the calculations concerning its compatibility for menus/graphics.
 Thus, the hope is for minimal changes in this area.

+### New test cases

+These need to be worked out.
+The current reading tests will be a good start.

-### Admin conversion page
+### Exceptions for conversion patterns

-If all goes well, then the new UI for the conversion page needs to be created.
-The "Entering conversions" section has ideas on this.
-It may be most practical to start with the non-repeating case and then do repeating after that.
-This is going to be significant work that will be settled once the underlying system is well understood.
+Assuming the plan to use ical RRULE to create patterned conversions is used, the exceptions for holidays could be added via EXDATE.
+The question is how to do that.
+This has not been completely worked out.
+However, basic research found that there is free software to determine holiday dates for locations around the world.
+These are specified here as a starting point for future efforts.

+- [date-holidays](https://github.com/commenthol/date-holidays): npm package with lots of downloads, ISC license.
+Lots of contributors.
+Works worldwide.
+Returns holidays as array of JSON objects.
+Can also check if a date is a holiday.
+This may be the most promising.

+- [date-holidays-ical](https://github.com/commenthol/date-holidays-ical): ISC license.
+Looks interesting but unclear exactly what does.
+Uses date-holidays.
+It may be a way to convert date-holidays to ical.
+Seems interesting but not used much and pretty much one person.

+- [dates-holidays-parser](https://www.npmjs.com/package/date-holidays-parser): ICS.
+Seems an add-on to date-holidays but unsure what adds.

+- [CalendarLabs](https://www.calendarlabs.com/ical-calendar/holidays/afghanistan-holidays-327/): Seems to allow subscription and download but uncertain.
+Unsure have archive of all years.

+- Google calendar API: Unsure works as desired but start of idea may be at [stack overflow](https://stackoverflow.com/questions/30833844/get-holidays-list-of-a-country-from-google-calendar-api#).

 ## Update May 2024 - Historical